SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/file-management.md

 to how it is a requirement that identities (UIDs and GIDs) are consistent across all relevant nodes.
 Thus, if you are able to view your home directory at `/home/donna01` on the frontend, then it must be available at `/home/donna01` on all relevant compute nodes.

-## Products and Payment

-TODO we need to explain how the products work and what the associated payment model means for you.
-For GB-hours I think we should introduce a "tolerable burst-rate" which describes what the maximum current usage should be set to.
-Somewhere around 200-300% seems like a reasonable default.

 ## Virtual Drives